 Improving services for our children

-We have a statutory role in passing on parent and carer views to decision makers and making sure these have influence.
+Greenwich Parent Voice has a statutory role in passing on parent and carer views to decision makers and making sure these have influence.
 We point out the problems and the service gaps, what’s working well and what needs to improve.

 We want you to feel safe sharing your views with us.
 We never disclose personal or identifying information without your permission.